I’ve Got Cancer

 You are not alone.
 Cancer Fund for Children is here to help you, your brothers, sisters, mum and dad too.

-Our team of Community Specialists work in homes, hospitals and communities across Northern Ireland.
+Our team of Cancer Support Specialists work in homes, hospitals and communities across Northern Ireland.
 They are here to help you understand what you are going through and to help you cope better.

 - Speak confidentially about how you feel